-Any member may resign by filing a written resignation with the Secretary, but such resignation shall not relieve the member so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.
+Any fellow may resign by filing a written resignation with the Secretary, but such resignation shall not relieve the fellow so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.

 SECTION H. REINSTATEMENT